 Some clients make very quick decisions and fly through the design process; charging hourly for our time gives us the flexibility to go at whatever pace feels comfortable to you.

 One client came in and in one meeting they finalized the design and made all the selections for their bathroom project.
-Another client was happy to spend the time to change their bathroom fixtures four times as their tastes and the design evolved from a simple hall bath replacement to an eye catching guest bath.
-One client had us make life sized drawings of the kitchen drawers so that we could optimize the size of the stiles and rails and panels.
-For many clients a simple 3D model is developed so they can get the feel for the new space before "pulling the trigger".
+Another client was happy to spend the time to change their bathroom fixtures four times as their tastes and the design evolved from a simple hall bath replacement to an eye-catching guest bath.

 Bottom line for you.

 When you know what you are getting for your money, you can be more comfortable with the numbers.
-It allows us to work together with you to make value based decisions to optimize your remodeling budget and investment - so that you end up with a beautiful project, and one that makes sense dollarwise!
+It allows us to work together with you to make value based decisions to optimize your remodeling budget and investment - so that you end up with a beautiful project, as well as one that makes sense dollarwise!